 Whatcom County Racial Equity Commission

 Both the City of Bellingham and Whatcom County are supporting a community-led effort to create a new Whatcom County Racial Equity Commission.
-Modeled on the multijurisdictional Commission on Sexual and Domestic Violence, and with program development supported by the Chuckanut Health Foundation, a new commission would work to involve and educate the public and to improve racial equity in both public and private institutions in the county.
-A framework for the new commission is expected to be brought before the City and County Councils at the end of 2021.
+A new commission would work to involve and educate the public and to improve racial equity in both public and private institutions in the county.
+A framework for the new commission was brought before the City and County Councils at the end of 2021.

 - Racial Equity Commission planning (Chuckanut Health Foundation)